-Target: At least 80 percent of our supply spend in focus countries will be covered by our sustainable supply base management approach (SSBM), which includes surveillance of environmental, social and governance performance
+Target 2030: At least 80 percent of our supply spending in focus countries will be covered by our sustainable supply base management approach, which includes surveillance of environmental, social and governance performance

-We work closely with suppliers to ensure ABB’s sustainability expectations, ambitions and targets are understood and met.
-As our suppliers are an extension of ABB, they are integral to our sustainable growth.
-To clarify our expectations, we published the ABB Supplier Code of Conduct (SCoC), which is available in multiple languages, sets forth our expectations in clear terms.
-The Supplier Code of Conduct reflects the 10 principles of the UN Global Compact and the essence of the ABB Code of Conduct.
+We partner with our suppliers to ensure that ABB’s sustainability expectations, aspirations and targets are understood and met.
+The ABB Supplier Code of Conduct, which is available in multiple languages, sets forth our expectations in clear terms.
+The Supplier Code of Conduct reflects the 10 principles of the UN Global Compact, as well as the core tenets of the broader ABB Code of Conduct.

-ABB’s 2030 sustainability strategy includes an ambitious target to cover 80 percent of our supply spending in focus countries with SSBM by 2030.
-We have also introduced a medium-term target to cover 80 percent of our high-risk supply spending in focus countries by 2025.
+ABB’s 2030 sustainability strategy includes an ambitious target to cover at least 80 percent of our supply spending in focus countries with SSBM by 2030.
+We have also introduced a mid-term target to cover at least 80 percent of our high-risk supply spending in focus countries by 2025.
 Our calculation of the coverage of the SSBM program considers supplier self-assessments (such as those received during supplier onboarding and qualification) and on-site assessment processes.

 To assess the effectiveness of our approach, we have set a goal of closing 75 percent or more identified risks from supplier assessments by 2025.
 Closure timelines for identified risks vary from a month to a year, depending on the severity of the case.
 Some complex issues may require a joint effort to resolve, under a longer timeline.
 Due to the ongoing identification of new risks and the time required to mitigate them, the closure rate of identified risks can never reach 100 percent.

 At the end of 2022, 22 percent of high-risk supply spending in focus countries was covered by our SSBM system, and 87 percent of identified risks were closed.
 Plans are in place to ensure that we achieve our mid-term target by 2025.